birmacher/devcenter-1/content/getting-started/_builds-and-workflows.md

 ---
-title: "Builds & Workflows"
+title: Builds & Workflows

 ---
 A *build* is the process specified by the app's *workflow*, which is a collection of *steps*.
 Every step is an **open source** repository which you can inspect, modify, and run with the [open source Bitrise CLI](https://www.bitrise.io/cli).